Hardwired Smoke Detector Beeping with New Battery: Why It Won't Stop

 Sensor Degradation on Hardwired Detectors Older Than 10 Years

 Check the manufacture date on the back of your hardwired detector.
 Most detectors have this stamped clearly — you'll see a year or a full date code.
-If your detector was installed when your house was built in the mid-1990s and you're dealing with persistent chirping that survives battery replacement and a full power-down reset, the issue is almost certainly sensor age.
+A detector installed when your house was built in the mid-1990s has already exceeded NFPA's 10-year lifespan by a decade or more.
+Troubleshooting it further makes less practical sense than replacing it with a new unit.

 Hardwired detector replacement is straightforward.
-Most hardwired detectors use a standard quick-disconnect harness — you disconnect the old unit from this harness, pop it off the mounting bracket, and slide a new detector into place and reconnect.
+Most hardwired detectors use a standard quick-disconnect harness — disconnect the old unit from this harness, pop it off the mounting bracket, and slide a new detector into place and reconnect.
 The whole job takes five minutes without an electrician.
 As long as your replacement uses the same harness type as the original, installation is simple.

 Interconnected Hardwired Systems — One Failing Unit Affecting the Whole Lineup